 Arts in Botswana

 Many Batswana are highly skilled craftsmen and talented artists.
 Arts in all forms are traditionally valued and expressed in dance, music and poetry, as well as pottery, carpentry and craftwork.
-Many expats appreciate and enjoy the arts in Botswana.
 New arrivals moving into an unfurnished apartment will have no trouble finding high-quality locally-made furniture.

 ►For estimates of monthly expenses, see Cost of Living in Botswana